AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/onboarding.md

 ---
-title: Onboarding
+title: Onboarding Adobe Commerce Intelligence
-description: Learn about onboarding.
+description: Learn about onboarding Adobe Commerce Intelligence.
 exl-id: e0cce957-af2c-4514-9afd-c9aaa651a4f0
 ---
-# Onboarding
+# Onboarding [!DNL Adobe Commerce Intelligence]

 The onboarding questions related to `store` and `database` settings ensure that you set up your reporting correctly.
-With these answers, [!DNL Adobe] delivers your reports that are precisely tailored to your store's setup.
+With these answers, Adobe delivers your reports that are precisely tailored to your store's setup.

 ## Store settings